lea-lgbt/blog/src/posts/2023-04-20-automated-workflows-for-websites.md

 To set it up, all I had to do was to `npm i -D semantic-release`, setup the repository URL in the `package.json`, setup a [github action](https://github.com/lea-lgbt/blog/blob/main/.github/workflows/release.yml) and set the permissions for actions inside my organization to read/write access.

 I mainly used semantic-release for library code, not for websites yet.
 So this is more of an experiment, I don't know yet if it is too useful.

+## Further improvement

+Of course, there is room for further improvement.
+One thing to look into are automated accessibility checks out there, like [pa11y](https://pa11y.org/).
+There's a lot of stuff I have to experiment with and figure out what works best for me.
+Especially the html validation was very insightful and helped identifying some issues in the document structure, but I might not need it on every commit.